sseering/book/en/introduction.md

 The table is more than just showing the directory in a different way.
 Just like tables in a spreadsheet, this table allows us to work with the data more interactively.

-The first thing we'll do is to sort our table by the name.
+The first thing we'll do is to sort our table by the size.
 To do this, we'll take the output from `ls` and feed it into a command that can sort tables based on the contents of a column.

 ```
 > ls | sort-by size | reverse